pepisg/cpp-course/README.md

 ## Homework 2

-To test this homework follow the following instructions:
+To test this homework follow these instructions:

 1. Locate yourself inside the `/homework_2` folder, create a `/bin` folder and cd into it; rhen run cmake and build the project.
-To do all this at once type on a terminal:
+To do all this at once type on a terminal in the main folder:

     ```.sh
-    mkdir -p bin && cd bin && cmake .. && make && cd ..
+    cd homework_2 && mkdir -p bin && cd bin && cmake .. && make && cd ..
     ```

 2. The executables `./task_a` and `./task_b` will be created inside the `/bin` folder.
 You can run them like its stated in the homework description: